 Mobile phones and email are part of the problem.
 In days gone by, contractors might have had to wait for us to come to site, or even send a letter – that could take days!
 Somehow even a fax was never as urgent as email has now become.
 It sat in the office until you returned.
 The pace of things has changed for everyone, but why do we let it drive us?
 If we are part of the problem, we are all a part of the solution.
 As long as we all accept the status quo, nothing changes.
 But what if we push back, if we look at alternative ways of working and managing our teams and our clients?
 Why shouldn’t everyone work part time?
 Especially if automation is going to mean less work for everyone.

-My choice to work part time is partly about the fact I have a 14 month old child, but its not just that.
+My choice to work part time is partly about the fact I have a toddler, but its not just that.
 Working part time also gives me more time for other things – to write, to be part of the BILT ANZ event committee, to meditate and to try to fit in some exercise.
 I had already spent some time working more flexible hours a couple of years ago and had realised that working less hours makes me more productive, more creative and better at my job and my life.
 Especially in a creative role, sitting at your desk for 40 hours plus a week doesn’t help you do a better job, it just gives you repetitive strain injury or a mental health problem.

 Right now, we have a shortage of senior interior designers in Australia.
 Why?
 Partly because so many young designers dropped out of the industry during the GFC but also because many senior designers are women with children who just don’t want the stress of feeling that they can’t meet the hours and workload expected of a senior design role.
 Architecture has a similar problem with a shortage of senior women, particularly in mid to large size practices.